Chickweed is an annual plant that competes vigorously with other plants. It is edible.

 - Reproduces by seed and creeping and rooting stems.

-- Prefers rich soil; tolerate acid soil.
+- Prefers rich soil; tolerates acid soil.

-- Chickweed cover will slow soil erosion.
+- Chickweed ground cover will slow soil erosion.

-Root System: Chickweed has a fibrous, shallow root system.
+Chickweed has a fibrous, shallow root system.
 Weeded debris including stem parts or roots left in the garden will re-root and generate new plants.

 - Hand weed; pull up root and all; best done early in the season.